ibm-cloud-docs/cloud-object-storage/help/faq.md

 **Is there a 100-bucket limit to an account?
 What happens if we need more?**

 Yes, 100 is the current bucket limit.
 Generally, prefixes are a better way to group objects in a bucket, unless the data needs to be in a different region or storage class.
 For example, to group patient records, you would use one prefix per patient.
-If this is not a workable solution, contact customer support.
+If this is not a workable solution and you require additional buckets, contact customer support.

 **If I want to store my data by using {{site.data.keyword.cos_full_notm}} Vault or Cold Vault, do I need to create another account?**